Higher rho-invariants and the surgery structure set: Noncommutative -forms for homotopy equivalences

 We set

-The definition of $\eta(f)$ involves many choices: The choice of the submersion $p$, the form $v$, the operator $\Y$, the function $\phi_{\ve}$ and the numbers $\alpha,\ve$.
+The definition of $\eta(f)$ involves many choices: The definition of operator $A(f)_{\alpha,1,\ve}$ depends on the choice of the submersion $p$, the form $v$, the operator $\Y$, the function $\phi_{\ve}$ and the numbers $\alpha,\ve$.
 Our considerations so far imply that any two of these choices can be joined by a path of possible choices leading to a path $(A(f)_t)_{t \in [0,1]}$ of selfadjoint operators with smooth integral kernel such that $D_t:=\D + A(f)_t$ is invertible for all $t \in [0,1]$.
-It follows from the results of the first two sections with $B=[0,1]$ that $A(f)_t$ depends in a strongly continuous way on $t$.
-Thus $\spfl((D_t)_{t\in [0,1]})=0$.
-(For the noncommutative spectral flow we refer to \cite{lpdir,wancsf}.)
-Hence $\ind(\ra_t - D_t)=0$.
-Here we set $D_t:=D_0$ for $t<0$ and $D_t:=D_1$ for $t>1$.
-Applying the Atiyah--Patodi--Singer index theorem to $\ra_t - D_t$ one gets that $\eta(\D,A(f)_0)=\eta(\D,A(f)_1)$ since the local term vanishes.
-Thus $\eta(f)$ does not depend on these choices.
-The argument also shows that $\eta(f)$ depends on $f$ only up to homotopy through homotopy equivalences.
+It follows from the results of the first two sections that the family $(A(f)_t)_{t \in [0,1]}$ defines a bounded operator on $C([0,1],\Hi)$.

+We recall some facts on the noncommutative spectral flow proven in \cite{wancsf} (for the concept see also \cite{lpdir}).
+Let $B$ be a compact space and $(D_b)_{b\in B}$ a family of regular selfadjoint operators on $\Hi$ with domain $\Hi^1$ (here $\Hi^1$, $\Hi$ are as before) and such that $D_b:\Hi^1 \to \Hi$ is bounded and depends in a strongly continuous way on $b$.
+We assume that the family $(D_b)_{b\in B}$ defines a regular selfadjoint operator on the Hilbert $C(B)$-module $C(B,\Hi)$ with domain $C(B,\Hi^1)$.
+Thus $(D_b+\iu)_{b \in B}$ is invertible as a bounded operator from $C(B,\Hi^1)$ to $C(B,\Hi)$.
+Since multiplication by $\iu$ is compact as an operator between these spaces, it follows that the family $(D_b)_{b \in B}$ defines a Fredholm operator between them.